 Within the second trimester of your pregnancy (13-27 weeks) you will normally have three appointments.

 At this appointment your midwife or doctor will talk through the results of screening tests that took place between weeks 11-14.
 The blood test you had at that appointment will confirm whether your blood is rhesus positive or rhesus negative.
-If negative, your midwife will talk to you about this and book you in for Anti-D injections.
+If negative, your midwife will talk to you about this and offer to book you in for Anti-D injections.
+We can now offer you a further blood test to check the baby’s blood group at this appointment.
+If this shows that the baby’s blood group is rhesus negative you will not need the Anti-D injections.

 Your midwife or doctor will give you information about the ultrasound anomaly scan you will be offered at 18-20 weeks.
 They will also help with any concerns or questions you have.

-Your midwife or doctor may also let you hear your baby’s heart beating during your antenatal appointments.
-It’s difficult to detect a baby’s heartbeat in the first trimester, so she’ll probably listen for the first time at your 16-week appointment.
+Your midwife or doctor may also offer to try to hear your baby’s heart beating during your antenatal appointments.
+It’s difficult to detect a baby’s heartbeat in the first trimester, so in some cases you may be recommended to await your anomaly scan before we listen into the baby’s heartbeat at your antenatal clinic appointments.

 Some women will also need a glucose tolerance test (GTT) to screen for gestational diabetes (diabetes during pregnancy).
 At your booking appointment your midwife will have asked you questions to assess whether you are at risk of developing gestational diabetes and referred you for the test if necessary.
 The test is usually done between 24-28 weeks.